OpenCQRS/OpenCQRS/README.md

 - 📚 _[Examples in repository](https://github.com/OpenCQRS/OpenCQRS/tree/main/examples)_
 - 🛒 _[EventShop (ecommerce demo application)](https://github.com/OpenCQRS/EventShop)_

-## ✨ Custom Implementations
+## ✨ Custom Implementations and Project Support

 OpenCQRS is designed to be extensible, supporting custom store, messaging, caching, and validation providers.
 Need a specific implementation for your existing code or a new provider (e.g., a custom database store or messaging bus)?
-Please reach out to request tailored integrations.
-Contact me via [LinkedIn](https://www.linkedin.com/in/lucabriguglia) to discuss your needs and enhance your event sourcing or CQRS workflows.
+I’ve got you covered!
+I can also work directly on your projects to implement OpenCQRS for your specific event sourcing or CQRS needs.
+Please reach out to request custom integrations, new providers, or project assistance via [LinkedIn](https://www.linkedin.com/in/lucabriguglia).

 ## ⭐ Give a star